passionlim/intensive/RolePlay_Reservations.md

 Google: My wife and I want to watch the concert on next weekend, is it available for 2 on next Saturday?

-Jeniffer : Sure, There are 2 time slots, Earlier one is 2pm, Later one is 5pm. which time do you prefer?
+Jeniffer : Sure, There are 2 time slots, First one is 2pm, second one is 5pm. which time slot do you prefer?

 Google: Ok...
 Let's make it at 2pm.
-I've heard that there are a couple of seat types in the concert, Could you explain  What kind of seats do you offer for the concert and how much is it for each of them?
+I've heard that there are a couple of seat types in the concert, Could you explain the differences between seat types?

-Jeniffer : We have VIP seat for closer view to stage and thre is also regular seat on first and second floor.
+Jeniffer : We're offering VIP seats with closer views to the stage and also there are also regular seats on first and second floor.

-Google :
+Google : Well, I'd like to take VIP seats for 2 persons.
+How much is it in total? and Can I pay for tickets with my credit card?

-Can you let me know your name and phone number for reservation?
+Jeniffer : It's 200,000 won altogether.
+If you want to make a reservation. please let me know the credit card number and your phone number.

+Google : Sure.
+My credit card numbers are XXXX-YYYY. and my phone number 0000-1111.
+Is there anything to reserve tickets?

+Jeniffer : No, it's enough.
+Your confirmation number for reservation will be sent to your phone soon.

+Google : Actually, this is my first time to get there, is there available to park?

+Jeniffer : Sure.
+You can park for 3 hours if you purchase tickets.

+Google :  Thanks for helping me out.
+Bye.

 ----
 - I tried to purchase tickets online, but your servers are down.
 I'd like to reserve tickets by phone, and pay them by my credit card. ( by my visa, by my mastercard )

 - This is my first time to attend this concert, is there any space to park?
 - is there enough space for parking?
--

 ## Movies